GabrieleGhisleni/EnergyProject/README.md

 MYSQL_DATABASE=energy
 ```

-If you downloaded new data from the "download center" and you want to pass it to the scripts, modify
+If you downloaded new data from the [download center] and you want to pass it to the scripts, modify
 the `command` of the transfer_service as follows:

 ```shell